commonknowledge/labour-together-ge2019-review/system-updates-required.md

 compounded by the highly factionalised and contentious atmosphere that has continued to present.

-"It felt like being a bull in the china shop but the china is invisible.”
+> It felt like being a bull in the china shop but the china is
+> invisible.
+>

-— An interviewee familiar with the digital transformation project
+> — An interviewee familiar with the digital transformation project

 Despite six months of work, staff noted they had not once been able to gain access to key tools like Contact Creator despite direct requests to